 Last Updated on by

-One of my 2015 goals was to start tracking my running mileage and strength training workouts.
-Though 2015 marks my unofficial tenth anniversary as a runner (it’s a long story), I’ve never really taken the time to write down the details of my workout (other than back in the day when I used dailymile regularly).
-At the end of last year, I had someone ask me how many miles I had run in 2014, and I genuinely had no idea.
+A common question I hear from runners is whether or not they should log their running workouts, mileage and strength training sessions.
+It’s a great question.
+Personally, though I’ve been running for a decade, I’ve never really taken the time to write down the details of my workouts (other than the handful of times I actually log into Strava).
+Without fail, at the end of the year, I’ll have someone ask me how many miles I had run that year.
+And I’ll smile and say “I have no clue”, because I genuinely have no idea.
 My training varies from week to week and month to month based on whatever type of event I’m training for next, so I couldn’t even give it a best estimate.

 This, in my opinion, is the number one reason to keep a training log, and so it gets the number one spot on this list.
 Two huge and unfortunately common mistakes I see both in the gym and in runners are those who increase their training volume in huge jumps, likely resulting in injury or burnout, and those who stay stagnant at the exact same weights/sets/repetitions/miles/speed/etc for months and months, and wonder why they aren’t seeing any progress.

-Rest days, as well as ensure that consistent, yet gradual gains are being made.

-Though already mentioned above, injury prevention deserves it’s own category.
-As we just discussed, tracking your mileage, weights, etc. allows you to analyze your training progression.
-In addition to ensuring you are making forward progress, analyzing your training will allow you to make sure that you are not over training.
+Rest days, as well as rest weeks, and even full “off” seasons are an integral part of successful training.
+In addition to ensuring you are making forward progress, analyzing a training log will allow you to make sure that you are taking adequate rest periods.
 Over training or running too many miles too soon can result in both acute and chronic injuries, as well as lead to a dreaded case of burnout.

-Knowing that you must actually do your workout before you can record your miles, reps, or WOD, or instead leave the page blank, can be enough incentive to get you out of the door.
+Knowing that you must actually do your workout before you can record your miles, reps, or WOD, or alternatively be forced to leave the page blank, can be enough incentive to get you out of the door.
+I know it sounds silly, but many will agree with me here.
 Further, physically seeing the mileage and weight add up on paper is motivation to continue making progress with your training.